drthomas246/novel_editor/README.md

 - Coveragepy
 Copyright(C) 2009–2020, Ned Batchelder.
 This software includes the work that is distributed in the [Apache License 2.0](https://raw.githubusercontent.com/nedbat/coveragepy/v4.5.x/LICENSE.txt).

+- sphinx
+Copyright(C) 2007-2020 by the Sphinx team (see AUTHOS file).
+Released under the Sphinx licens

 ### 参考文献
 - naritoブログ